Yapp Hung Fai: International career

-Hong Kong

-On 11 February 2010, at the age of 19, Yapp made his senior debut in a 2010 East Asian Football Championship match against Japan.
+On 11 February 2010, at the age of 19, Yapp made his senior debut for Hong Kong in a 2010 East Asian Football Championship match against Japan.

 In 2011, Yapp took part in the 2014 FIFA World Cup Asian qualification matches for Hong Kong against Saudi Arabia.
-Hong Kong lost the tie 0:8.
+Hong Kong lost the tie 0–8.

 In the 2012 Guangdong-Hong Kong Cup, the first match at Hong Kong Stadium ended 2–2.
-After the second match ended as 0–0 in Huizhou Stadium, Yapp Hung-Fai saved 3 penalties in the penalty shoot-out to help Hong Kong win by 5–4.
+After the second match ended as 0–0 in Huizhou Stadium, Yapp Hung-Fai saved three penalties in the penalty shoot-out to help Hong Kong win by 5–4.
 He is once again hailed as Hong Kong's cup winning hero.

-On 10 September 2019, Hong Kong faced Iran in a match of 2022 FIFA World Cup Asian qualification.
-Yapp got his 71st cap for the national team with FIFA "A" international match, making him be the most capped player of the team.
+On 10 September 2019, Hong Kong played against Iran in a match of 2022 FIFA World Cup Asian qualification.
+Yapp got his 71st cap for the national team with FIFA "A" international match, making him the most capped player of the team.

+On 26 December 2023, Yapp was named in Hong Kong's squad for the 2023 AFC Asian Cup.

+On 8 December 2024, Yapp got his 100th cap for the national team after playing against Mongolia in a 2025 EAFF E-1 Football Championship Preliminary Round match.

+On 9 October 2025, Yapp was seriously injured during an Asian Cup qualifier against Bangladesh.
+It was discovered that he had torn the anterior cruciate ligament in his right knee.